apache/airflow-site/CONTRIBUTE.md

 **Debian installation:**

-To install graphviz, pip for Debian, run following commands:
+To install graphviz, pip for Debian, run the following commands:
 ```bash
 sudo apt install graphviz python3-pip -y
 ```

-You should also add `$HOME/.local/bin` to `$PATH`, run following command:
+You should also add `$HOME/.local/bin` to `$PATH`, and run the following command:
 ```bash
 export PATH=$HOME/.local/bin:$PATH;
 ```